Wramplingham

 Wramplingham is a village and civil parish in the English county of Norfolk.
 It is situated on the River Tiffey some 4 mi north of Wymondham and 7 mi west of Norwich.

 The civil parish has an area of 3.47 square kilometres and in 2001 had a population of 110 in 44 households, increasing to a population of 115 in 51 households at the 2011 Census.
 For the purposes of local government, the parish falls within the district of South Norfolk.

 Heritage

 The village name means "Homestead/village" or "hemmed-in land", with an obscure first element that is possibly a folk-name or place-name.

 The church of Wramplingham St Peter and St Paul is one of 124 existing round-tower churches in Norfolk.

 Wramplingham Mill was a three-storey weatherboarded corn mill, demolished in 1945.

-Bill Bryson (born 1951), a British-American writer who gained sudden popularity, lived in Wramplingham between 2003 and 2013.
+Bill Bryson (born 1951), a British-American writer who gained immense popularity, lived in Wramplingham at the Old Rectory between 2003 and 2013.